Advertise Lake Vacation Rentals

 Crater Lake was formed some 7700 years ago by a hugely destructive volcanic eruption ultimately leaving a 'caldera' (scooped out bowl).
 Over time the caldera filled with water creating Crater Lake.
 There are no inlets or outlets to Crater Lake.
 With water input of an annual snowfall averaging 533 inches balanced by evaporation and seepage, the lake level remains constant within plus or minus eight feet.
 The depth of Crater Lake was first measured as 1996 feet in 1886 with a crank reel of piano wire.
 This measurement is surprisingly close to the accepted accurate measurement of 1943 feet by sonar.
 Crater Lake was given National Park status by President Theodore Roosevelt in 1902, Crater Lake Lodge opened in 1915, and the Rim Drive was completed in 1918.

 Crater Lake National Park has two visitor centers - Steel Visitor Center, two miles North of SR62, and Rim Village Visitor Center on the south side of the lake.
 Both have natural history displays, conducted tour information, points of interest and road conditions.

 Visitor accommodations range from the beautiful, historic Crater Lake Lodge overlooking the Lake to Mazama Campground's 211 campsites.
 Backcountry camping is allowed with a permit, and Lost Creek Campground is a secluded 16 campsite location.
 Ranging from easy to strenuous, there are 90 miles of hiking trails in the area, many hikable in a day.
 The 33 mile Rim Drive provides a most spectacular scenic bicycling trip for the enthusiast.
 Certified scuba divers find the waters fascinating, but permits (free) are required and visitors must carry all their equipment down the Cleetwood Trail (1.1 miles).

-While it is not possible to fish from boats on Crater Lake, shoreline fishing is a favorite pastime.
+Shoreline fishing is a popular pastime at Crater Lake, but private fishing boats are not permitted.
 The rainbow trout and kokanee salmon put up enough of a fight to tire any angler.
 Fishing only with artificial bait is allowed, so that other species are not introduced into the lake.
-Fishing licenses were not required during 2008; check with the National Park Service for current requirements.
+Check with the National Park Service for current fishing requirements.